-Figure 4 shows the average end-to-end delays for the ten CBR flows.
-From the figure we can see that FRR achieves average end-to-end delays that are close to the ones that can be provided by WFQ, especially for flows with large rates (above 150 Kbps in the experiment).
-In FRR, the timestamp based inter-class scheduling mechanism is added on top of DRR so that flows with small rates do not significantly affect flows with large rates.
+Fig. 4 shows the average end-to-end delays for the ten CBR flows.
+From the figure we can see that FRR achieves average end-to-end delays that are close to the ones that can be provided by WFQ, especially for flows with large rates (above $150 \ Kbps$ in the experiment).
+In FRR, the timestamp based inter-class scheduling mechanism is added on top of DRR so that flows with small rates do not significantly affect flows with larger rates.
 Thus, in a way, FRR gives preference to flows with larger weights in comparison to other DRR bases schemes.
-In this experiment, FRR results in smaller average end-to-end delays than SRR and STRR when the flow rate is larger than 10Kbps, while having a larger packet delay for the 10Kbps flow.
-These results indicate that FRR results in packet delays that are proportional to flow rates.
+In this experiment, FRR and STRR when the flow rate is larger than 10Kbps, while having a larger packet delay for the 10Kbps flow.

 The second experiment is designed to demonstrate that FRR has a better short-term throughput property than existing DRR based schemes.
 As discussed earlier, in all existing DRR based schemes, the short-term throughput of a flow with a large rate can be significantly affected by flows with small rates.
-In this experiment, we observe one $300Kbps \ CBR$ flow and one 600Kbps flow from S0 to R0.
-In addition, we have 50 $10Kbps \ CBR$ flows from S0 and R0.
+In this experiment, we observe one 300Kbps CBR flow and one 600Kbps flow from S0 to R0.
+In addition, we have $50 \ 10Kbps CBR$ flows from S0 and R0.
 The background flows are the same as the previous experiment.

-Figure 5 shows the short-term thoughput of the 300 Kbps flow with different scheduling schemes.
+Fig. 5 shows the short-term thoughput of the 300 Kbps flow with different scheduling schemes.
 The results for the 600 Kbps flow show a similar trend.
 Each point in the figure represents the throughput in an interval of 100ms.
 As can be seen from the figure, the short term throughputs for both SRR and STRR exhibit heavy fluctuations.
-The flow may significantly under perform or over perform for a period of up to 400 ms. For example, SRR significantly underperforms between 5800ms and 6200ms and STRR significantly over-performs between 4700ms and 5100ms.
+The flow may significantly under-perform or over-perform for a period of up to 400 ms. For example, SRR significantly under-performs between 5800ms and 6200ms and STRR significantly overperforms between 4700ms and 5100ms.
 On the other hand, WFQ and FRR yield much better short term thoughputs: within each interval of 100ms, the throughputs are always close to the ideal rate.
-This experiment demonstrates that FRR has a better short-term throughput proporty than SRR and STRR and is immune to impacts of many low-speed flows on the high-speed flows.
+This experiment demonstrates that FRRhas a better short-term throughput property than SRR and STRR and is immune to impacts of many low-speed flows on the high-speed flows.